TomaszPilch/strapi-code-editor-custom-field/README.md

 Code editor plugin for strapi CMS.
 It uses the monaco editor (vscode).

+## Compatibility

+This plugin is compatible with **Strapi v5 from 1.0.0 version**.

+If you are using Strapi v4, please use the 0.6.0 version.

 ## Installation

 You need install also monaco editor.